The SuperActivator Mechanism: Transformers Concentrate Reliable Concept Signals in the Tail: Sparse Autoencoders

 \subsection{SAEs for Concept Detection}

-Sparse autoencoders~\citep{goh2021multimodal} (SAEs) are mechanism for uncovering latent concepts in large models.
-By training an encoder–decoder architecture with sparsity constraints, SAEs aim to discover a set of basis features that are both interpretable and disentangled.
-This approach is attractive for concept analysis because sparsity encourages individual hidden units to capture relatively specific and semantically meaningful directions in representation space.
+Sparse autoencoders~\citep{bricken2023monosemanticity} (SAEs) are a mechanism for uncovering latent concepts in large models.
+By training an encoder--decoder architecture with sparsity constraints, SAEs aim to discover disentangled, interpretable basis features.
+This makes them attractive for concept analysis: sparsity encourages individual hidden units to capture relatively specific and semantically meaningful directions in representation space.
 In principle, such units could act as natural “concept detectors” without additional supervision.

 Despite these benefits, SAEs come with notable limitations.
 Training them at scale is extremely resource-intensive, and thus only a small number of pretrained SAEs have been made publicly available.
 These models are typically trained on very specific layers of particular architectures and cannot be easily transferred to other checkpoints or layers.
-For this reason, we restrict our comparisons to what is currently feasible: an SAE trained on the penultimate residual stream of CLIP~\citep{radford2021learningtransferablevisualmodels, schuhmann2022laionb, ilharco_gabriel_2021_5143773} (covering ~92\% of the model depth for images) and SAEs trained on intermediate layers of Gemma~\citep{gemmateam2024gemma2improvingopen, lieberum2024gemmascopeopensparse} (covering ~81\% of the depth for text).
+For this reason, we restrict our comparisons to what is currently feasible: an SAE trained on a late residual stream of CLIP~\citep{Radford2021LearningTV, ewingtonpitsos2024clipscope_pypi} (extracted at ~92\% of the model depth) for images and SAEs trained on intermediate layers of Gemma~\citep{Mesnard2024GemmaOM, Lieberum2024GemmaSO} (extracted at ~81\% of the depth) for text.
 A second practical issue is that SAEs output thousands of candidate units, which makes automatic labeling more difficult.
-To address this, we filtered out units that activated on nearly all samples or no samples~\citep{cywiński2025saeuroninterpretableconceptunlearning}, or with insufficient activation strength~\citep{gao2024scalingevaluatingsparseautoencoders}.
+To address this, we filtered out units that activated on nearly all samples or no samples~\citep{Cywinski2025SAeUronIC}, or with insufficient activation strength~\citep{Gao2024ScalingAE}.

-After filtering, we evaluated the retained SAE units as potential unsupervised concept detectors.
-We apply the same \super{} paradigm for detection, treating [CLS] and token-alignment with the retained SAE units as concept activation scores.